What Is Black Rock Gorge?

 When is the Best Time of Year to Visit the Black Rock Gorge?

-We would say that the best time of year to visit would be in the spring/summer as there is some walking involved and this would be better in better weather, although saying that, this is never promised at any point of the year in Scotland!
-The woodland that you walk through to get to the gorge can be muddy and slippy in some places if it has been raining so it is best to be prepared for this.
+We would say that the best time of year to visit would be in the spring/summer as there is some walking involved and this would be better in the warmer weather, although saying that, this is never promised at any point of the year in Scotland!
+The woodland that you walk through to get to the gorge can be muddy and slippery in some places if it has been raining so it is best to be prepared for this.

 What Should I Pack If I Plan on Visiting Black Rock Gorge?

-As you are going to be walking through woodland and for 1-2 hours to get to the gorge we would definitely recommend walking boots or sensible footwear.
-It rains a lot in Scotland so waterproof clothing may also be required if there is some rain on the forecast.
+As you are going to be walking through woodland for a couple of hours to get to the gorge, we would definitely recommend walking boots or sensible footwear.
+It rains a lot in Scotland so waterproof clothing may also be required.
 You may also want to take water and snacks for the hike, and of course, a camera to capture lots of photos.

 How To Incorporate Black Rock Gorge into Your North Coast 500 Route?